cncf/ai-conformance/instructions.md

 ### Contents of the PR

-You need to submit the completed self assesment yaml for the relevant major/minor Version of Kubernetes
+You must submit the completed self assesment manifest file for the relevant major/minor version of Kubernetes.

 ```
 vX.Y/$dir/PRODUCT.yaml: See below.